 The Caterpillar actually teaches Alice how to cope with the difficulties she encounters in Wonderland.
 He teaches her how to change size by eating the mushroom and thereby to adapt to her environment when needed.

-Although the original illustrations are black-and-white, in Alice’s Adventures Under Ground and in The Nursery Alice, the Caterpiller is described as being blue (‘a large blue caterpillar’).
+Although the original illustrations are black-and-white, in the text the Caterpiller is described as being blue (‘a large blue caterpillar’).

 When you take a close look at the picture of the Caterpillar, you’ll see that his nose and chin are really two of its legs!